LancreFI/wilmaKekker/README.md

 </br>
 Todo: </br>
     - Also email all notifications and notes from the teachers.</br>
+    - Remove all weird characters from the content smarter, at the moment this is just a bundle of randomness. </br>
     - Something something, dumpster fire.</br>
 </br>
 #####################################</br>